TurkeyMcMac/homebrew-tap/README.md

-I want to be able to install my projects with ease using Homebrew.
-Hopefully this project works; I'm sort of shooting in the dark.
-I have only tested it on my own computer with a local copy of the repository.

-# Installation

-You should be able to install things from here with:
+This repository provides an easy installation procedure for several of my projects.
+You should be able to install a project like so:

 ```
 brew install turkeymcmac/tap/<formula>